tmarfil/nginx_on_ecs_fargate/README.md

    - In our setup, it has:
      - Custom policy to access our specific secret in Secrets Manager

 The separation of these roles adheres to the principle of least privilege.
-The MyECSTaskExecutionRole shuold have the minimum permissions needed to start and run the container, while the MyECSTaskRole needs only the permissions required by the application itself.
+The MyECSTaskExecutionRole should have the minimum permissions needed to start and run the container, while the MyECSTaskRole needs only the permissions required by the application itself.
 This separation enhances security by limiting the potential impact of a compromised container.

 ECSTaskExecutionRole can be locked down further in your environment to restrict access to specific resources such as your ECR Registry and CloudWatch Log Group.